Breakthrough-Energy/PreREISE/README.md

 This package defines the scenario and calls the Matlab simulation engine.
 The name stands for pre Renewable Energy Integration Study Engine.
 After setting up the scenario in REISE you create an entry in `ScenarioList.csv`.
-This file contains all scenraios.
+This file contains all scenarios.
 The location of the list on the server is `/home/EGM/`.